 - GED preparation: Language arts, math, social studies, science

-Students 16-18 years old may take the CASAS tests but will need a Request for Approval to Test form from the high school where they currently live before registering for classes.
+- Students 16-18 years need a Request for Approval to Test form from the high school where they currently live before registering for classes.

 Tuition & fees